 Matt Malcore was born and raised in Green Bay.
 Matt has hoped since his childhood that one day he too could serve the community as his father, grandfather, and great grandfather have done.
 He is now overjoyed with the opportunity to serve as the owner of Malcore Funeral Home.

 Matt has a Bachelor of Science degree from UW-Stevens Point in Sociology, as well as an Associates of Applied Sciences degree from Worsham College in Wheeling, Illinois.
 Matt received a number of awards for leadership, professionalism, and academics upon graduating from Worsham College, and is proud to be part of the fifth generation family business.

 Matt has coached for the Green Bay Strikers for years and has also coached for Notre Dame Academy in the past.
-Matt is very active in collecting antiquarian books and is a proud member of the Green Bay and De Pere Antiquarian Society.
+Matt is active in collecting antiquarian books and is a proud member of the Green Bay and De Pere Antiquarian Society.
 He enjoys playing in the NWSL adult soccer league for Westchester United.
-His wife Lisa is currently employed at the Employee Resource Center in De Pere.
+His wife Lisa is the preneed Coordinator at Malcore Funeral Home

-Matt and his wife Lisa have one daughter, Violet, one son, Oliver, and two faithful companions named Delphi, and Duncan.
+Matt and his wife Lisa have one daughter, Violet, one son, Oliver, and one faithful companion named Evie.

 Dan, a fourth generation funeral director, is a the son of Gordon and Kathleen Malcore.
 Dan was born and raised in Green Bay, and has been a funeral director for over 40 years.

 Dan is a graduate of St. Bernards Catholic School, Our Lady of Premontre High School, Class of 1967, attended St. Norbert College, and received his licensure through The Wisconsin Institute of Mortuary Science in Milwaukee.
 Dan is also a notary public and preneed life insurance agent.